Pwd9000-ML/blog-devto/posts/2024/GitHub-Secrets-Best-Practise/GitHub-Secrets-Best-Practise.md

 In the above example, `API_KEY` is a secret stored in GitHub Secrets.
 It is accessed using `${{ secrets.API_KEY }}` within the workflow.

-### Integrating Azure Key Vault with GitHub Workflows
+## Integrating Azure Key Vault with GitHub Workflows

 What if you want to take your security to the next level and store your secrets in a more secure location? **[Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts?wt.mc_id=DT-MVP-5004771)** is a cloud service for securely storing and accessing secrets.
-Integrating it with GitHub Actions provides an extra layer of security.
+Integrating it with GitHub Actions provides an extra layer of security and flexibility for managing your secrets.

+One of the biggest benefits of using **Azure Key Vault** is that it allows you to store your secrets in a centralised location, separate from your codebase, apart from **[Organization Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-an-organization?wt.mc_id=DT-MVP-5004771)**, it addresses the limitation with **[Repository Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository?wt.mc_id=DT-MVP-5004771)** where secrets have to be set in each unique repository which can make secrets management or rotation cumbersome.

+Let's take a look at how you can integrate **Azure Key Vault** with your GitHub Workflows:

 ### Prerequisites